CavanWagg/stranger-things-click/README.md

 1. `git clone` the repo
 2. Open the terminal and enter `npm install`
-3. Execut `npm start` to run locally
+3. Execute `npm start` to run locally